Enjoy free admission to 'Can Everybody See My Screen?'.

 The installation is also a reflection of the increasingly digitalised world where technology has become a key mediator of human experiences – the large-scale vinyl print of an abstract image of the Blue Mountain is generated by a computer program, animated by a series of light fixtures; a set of QR codes further extend the physical experience of the work into a virtual space.
 Visitors are invited to scan the QR codes for 3D micro-experiences through which they can explore and interact with the relief objects as well as capture and share their experience through the use of selfies.
 The digital content will be refreshed quarterly by other local artists invited by the Schlegels.
 This, and other potential activations, not only offer viewers new encounters with the work but also open it up to an organic and evolving process of improvisation and adaptations.

-The Oort Cloud and the Blue Mountain: Edition Tanjong Pagar Distripark is commissioned with the support of Mapletree and is part of a public art initiative by Singapore Art Museum.
+The Oort Cloud and the Blue Mountain: Edition Tanjong Pagar Distripark is commissioned with the support of Mapletree and is part of The Everyday Museum, a public art initiative by Singapore Art Museum.
 The first edition of the work was commissioned by the National Gallery Singapore for The Children’s Biennale 2019.

 Hazel Lim-Schlegel (b.
 1975) is a visual artist with a background in painting and employs text, crafting methods and drawings to articulate her interests in the production of narratives, notions of displacement, construction of histories and imaginary landscapes.
 The artist's research inquiries delve into aspects of painting and utilises text, paper folding and participation with audiences.
 In Lim-Schlegel’s current research on the Aesthetics of Care and through involvement in the Craft Council of Singapore, the artist is employing crafting techniques such as needlework and paper craft to investigate the utility of diagrams, image making and colour theory, at the same time, interrogating the relationship of craft to the domestic and feminine.